jzamm02/Movies_Web/README.md

 Then access the app at http://localhost:3001

+This also applies to the backend (by default port 4000), and for database (port 5433, already changed from default port 5432)

 ### Using the web application:

 1. When the homepage loads, click the View All button (animated) to unlock the interface and enable scrolling.